-The family of carbon-related defects is the focus of recent experimental and theoretical investigations.
-Several such emitter centers were identified to operate in the telecommunication wavelength ranges.
-The notable mentions are the interstitial carbon defect ($\text{C}_\text{i}$)~\cite{Thonke_1987, Deak_2024}, the G-center ($\text{C}_\text{s}\text{C}_\text{i}$)~\cite{Song_1990, Udvarhelyi_2021}, the C-center ($\text{C}_\text{i}\text{O}_\text{i}$)~\cite{Davies_1989, Udvarhelyi_2021}, and the T-center ($\text{C}_\text{s}\text{C}_\text{i}\text{H}_\text{i}$)~\cite{Safonov_1996, Dhaliah_2022}, where s and i subscripts label substitutional and interstitial defect positions, respectively.
-The latter is the prominent defect possessing a non-zero spin in its ground state~\cite{Bergeron_2020, Higginbottom_2022, Islam_2024}.
-Despite its promising spin and optical properties, the involvement of a single hydrogen passivation in the color center makes its deterministic creation challenging~\cite{Dhaliah_2022}.
-Recent theoretical studies proposed alternative structures to circumvent this problem by searching for isoelectronic defect structures to the T-center.
+The family of carbon-related quantum defects is the focus of recent experimental and theoretical investigations in silicon.
+Several such emitter defect centers were identified to operate in the telecommunication wavelength ranges.
+Some notable defects are the interstitial carbon defect ($\text{C}_\text{i}$)~\cite{Thonke_1987, Deak_2024}, the G-center ($\text{C}_\text{s}\text{C}_\text{i}$)~\cite{Song_1990, Udvarhelyi_2021}, the C-center ($\text{C}_\text{i}\text{O}_\text{i}$)~\cite{Davies_1989, Udvarhelyi_2021}, and the T-center ($\text{C}_\text{s}\text{C}_\text{i}\text{H}_\text{i}$)~\cite{Safonov_1996, Dhaliah_2022}, where s and i subscripts label substitutional and interstitial defect positions, respectively.
+The latter is the prominent defect possessing a doublet electron spin ground state~\cite{Bergeron_2020, Higginbottom_2022, Islam_2024}.
+Despite its favorable spin and optical properties, the involvement of a single hydrogen atom, passivating one of the two carbon dangling bonds in the color center, makes its deterministic creation challenging~\cite{Dhaliah_2022}.
+Recent theoretical studies proposed alternatives to circumvent this problem by searching for isoelectronic defect structures to the T-center.
 In these approaches, the CH part of the CCH defect is replaced with a trivalent atom from the boron group (B, Al, Ga, and In)~\cite{Xiong_2024}.
 Building on previous calculation results on carbon-nitrogen defect complexes~\cite{Platonenko_2019, Kuganathan_2023, Sgourou_2024}, it was recently proposed that nitrogen can work as a simple replacement as well~\cite{Nangoi_2026}.
 The latter work predicted the $\text{C}_\text{s}\text{N}_\text{i}$ defect in its split dumbbell configuration as a novel, T-center-like telecom emitter in silicon, despite its larger formation energy compared to its dissociated neighbor form.